Why do we bother to volunteer? What’s the pay off? We ask lots of “what’s in it for me” questions in other areas of our life.

 Almost every week I hear a client or others talk about a relationship they might end.
 “She drives me crazy!
 Negative talking about her nasty sister, on and on.”
 Should you ditch the, so called, negative people in your life?
 According to motivational guru, Jim Rohn, “You are the average of the five people you […]

-Last November I attended a pricey, Rah!
+I was blown away when I attended a pricey, Rah!
 Rah! event led by well-known motivational speaker, Tony Robbins.
-I had long admired his writing such as Unlimited Power and Awaken the Giant Within.
+I had long admired his books including, Unlimited Power:The New Science of Personal Achievement.
 I imagined the experience might deepen my work in strengthening emotional resilience.
-And after all, Oprah had attended one of his seminars.
-Just to […]
+And after all, Oprah Winfrey had attended one of his seminars so […]